jux21/TPT_MBDS_PowerSante/README.md

 # README #

-Recommandation System with Spark Scala and mongoDB
+Recommandation System with Spark Scala and mongoDB (dev with Apache Zeppelin)

 Missing Data with missingno Python